SHOW RESULTS, CLUB NEWS, & ARTICLES FROM THE ARCHIVES

 Poultry Club of Great Britain Show: - December 2020 - held at Telford International Centre, St Quentin Gate, Telford TF3 4JH

-National Federation of Poultry Clubs Show: - 21st and 22nd December 2019 - held at The County Showground, Stafford, ST18 0BD
+National Federation of Poultry Clubs Show: - December 2020 - held at The County Showground, Stafford, ST18 0BD

 FROM THE ARCHIVES: